-Three years after his infamous Ajax triumph, he won it in the white of Madrid in the 1997/98 season under German coach Jupp Heynckes.
+Three years after his infamous Ajax triumph, Seedorf won it in the white of Madrid in the 1997/98 season under German coach Jupp Heynckes.

-Juventus played the role of opposition in a City Seedorf knew well.
-The Amsterdam arena, a stretch of turf the Madrid midfielder became accustomed to during his early years, oversaw a 1-0 Spanish win.
+Juventus played the role of opposition in a City He knew well.
+The Amsterdam arena, a stretch of turf Seedorf became accustomed to during his early years, oversaw a 1-0 Madrid win.
 Former Yugoslavia international Predrag Mijatović netted the winner in the 66th minute.

 There would be two Dutchmen on the field that day.
 Both would play 90 minutes in the midfield engine room, and both would impress.
 The two friends had lifted the coveted silverware together already; Seedorf and Edgar Davids.

 Roberto Carlos, Raúl, and Fernando Hierro are just three names that ensured Real Madrid were crowned champions of Europe.
 Seedorf had two to his name and counting.